shariq1989/cookbook/content/recipe/rindsgulasch.md

 8. Taste and season with salt and pepper and garnish with sour cream.
 Serve with egg noodles.

 {{< figure src="/images/rgl8.jpg" class="instructionFigure">}}

+This original recipe can be found at [Milk Street](https://www.177milkstreet.com/recipes/austrian-beef-stew-with-paprika-and-caraway-goulash)